-Under our non-employee director compensation policy in effect for fiscal 2022, each non-employee director is eligible to receive compensation for his or her service on our Board.
+Under our non-employee director compensation policy in effect for fiscal 2023, each non-employee director is eligible to receive compensation for his or her service on our Board.
 Each such non-employee director is eligible to receive an annual cash retainer, pro-rated to reflect any partial year of service, as set forth in the table below.
 In addition, each new non-employee director will be granted an option under the Beam Therapeutics Inc. 2019 Equity Incentive Plan ("the 2019 Plan") to purchase shares of common stock having a grant date fair value, determined in accordance with FASB ASC 718, of approximately \$770,000 upon his or her initial appointment or election to our Board.
 The stock options granted to non-employee directors upon initial appointment or election to our Board vest as to one-third of the underlying shares on the first anniversary of the date of grant and in equal monthly installments as to the remainder of the shares for two years thereafter, subject to such director's continued service on our Board through each vesting date.
 Each non-employee director who was not first elected or appointed to our Board during the calendar year of an annual meeting of our stockholders will annually be granted an option under the 2019 Plan to purchase shares of common stock having a grant date fair value, determined in accordance with FASB ASC 718, of approximately \$385,000 on the date of the annual meeting of stockholders.
 The annual stock options granted to our non-employee directors vest in full on the earlier of the first anniversary of the date of grant and the date of the next year's annual meeting of stockholders, subject to the director's continued service on our Board through the vesting date.
 Compensation paid to our non-employee directors for their service on our Board is subject to the 2019 Plan, which provides that the aggregate value of all compensation granted to or paid to a director with respect to any calendar year, including equity awards under the 2019 Plan and cash fees paid by us outside of the 2019 Plan, may not exceed \$750,000 (or \$1,000,000 with respect to a director's first year of service on our Board).
 The value of equity awards granted to a director is based on the grant date fair value of the awards, assuming a maximum payout.
-In March 2022, we amended our non-employee director compensation policy to provide a cash retainer for service as our lead independent director and reimbursement for director education expenses.
-In addition, effective March 2023, after a review of peer group data and based on a recommendation from Pay Governance, our compensation committee recommended, and our Board approved, an amendment to our non-employee director compensation policy to increase the cash retainer payable in respect of service on our Board, as set forth in the table below.
+In March 2023, after a review of peer group data and based on a recommendation from Pay Governance, our compensation committee recommended, and our Board approved, an amendment to our non-employee director compensation policy to increase the cash retainer payable in respect of service on our Board, as set forth in the table below.
+In addition, in 2024, our compensation committee recommended, and our Board approved amendments to the non-employee director compensation policy creating a retainer for service on the newly created science and technology committee and increasing the retainer for the lead independent director.

-A schedule of our Board and committee cash retainer fees applicable in 2022 and 2023 is set forth in the table below.
+A schedule of our Board and committee cash retainer fees applicable in 2023 and 2024 is set forth in the table below.